 MT5 not only offers more tools for analysis but also connects directly to trading exchanges.
 What this means is you can view historical and real-time volumes, something MT4 cannot do.

 MetaTrader allows you to break down your charts into different timeframes.
 This allows you to see trends and patterns over different periods.
-MT4 offers 9 different timeframes while MT5 more than doubles this offering some 21 different timeframes.
+MT4 offers 9 different timeframes while MT5 more than doubles this, offering some 21 different timeframes.
 MT5 timeframes include:

-With a ‘pending order,’ your order will open once your predefined price level is triggered.
+With a ‘pending order,’ your order will open once your pre-defined price level is triggered.

 MT4 offers all the essential pending order type you will when trading, however, aims to improve on this as it offers two new types of pending order types.
 These are ‘buy stop limit’ and ‘sell stop-limit’.
 Both are useful to help reduce the occurrence of slippage.

-While MetaTrader 4 and 5 have a range of ‘order execution’ types Pepperstone only offers ‘market execution’.
+While MetaTrader 4 and 5 have a range of ‘order execution’ types, Pepperstone only offers ‘market execution’.
 Market execution is simply a request to fill your order at the nearest available market price.
 In this type of order, you specify only the volume when you place an order.
 The final big/ask price will be determined during the execution process.

 MT5, unlike MT4, allows for partial orders.
-With MT4, a trade will be fully filled or not at all.
+With MT4, a trade will be filled or not at all.
 MT5, on the other hand, allows for orders to be partially filled.
 If only part of the full volume of a trade can be completed, forex traders can select for part of the volume to be carried through and the rest cancelled.

-One of the main reasons MT4 continues to be a popular choice for traders the interface.
-MT4 interface is known for being very user-friendly which makes it really good for beginner users, this is because the platform is designed forex trading which makes it very quick and easy to use.
+One of the main reasons MT4 continues to be a popular choice for traders at the interface.
+MT4 interface is known for being very user friendly, which makes it good for beginner users.
+This is because the platform is designed for forex trading, which makes it very quick and easy to use.